spatie/laravel-webhook-server/README.md

 - `tags`: the array of [tags](#adding-tags) used
 - `attempt`: the attempt number
 - `response`: the response returned by the remote app.
 Can be an instance of `\GuzzleHttp\Psr7\Response` or `null`.
+- `uuid`: a unique string to identify this call.
+This uuid will be the same for all attempts of a webhook call.

 ## Testing